Kami80/numerical-methods-lecture/README.md

-# Numerical Methods Handbook for Engineers
+# Numerical Methods Lecture for Chemical Engineers

 An interactive educational website covering the most important numerical methods used in engineering, applied mathematics, and scientific computing.